Honoria and Mammon: Performance history

 As with the work's earlier form the Contention, no data on the stage history of Honoria and Mammon has survived.
 The play was never acted professionally— though it is possible that the drama may have been designed "for the schoolboys Shirley taught after the closing of the theatres" in 1642.
-The play eventually received its first professional production on 21 November 2013 (354 years after publication), as part of a repertory season by Brice Stratford (who also took the part of Travers) at Shirley's burial site of St Giles in the Fields Church.
+The play eventually received its first professional production on 21 November 2013, as part of a repertory season by the Owle Schreame theatre company directed by Brice Stratford, who also took the part of Travers, at Shirley's burial site of St Giles in the Fields Church.